137th Airlift Squadron: Fighter operations

 The 504th Squadron was redesignated the 137th Fighter Squadron and was allotted to the National Guard on 24 May 1946.
 It was organized at Westchester County Airport, White Plains, New York, and was extended federal recognition on 24 June 1948.
 The squadron was equipped with Republic F-47D Thunderbolts and was assigned to the 107th Fighter Group at Niagara Falls Municipal Airport, when the group was organized in December.
 The mission of the 137th Fighter Squadron was to train and equip to be capable of immediate mobilization to perform its Federal mission and to function efficiently when called on by the State of New York to preserve peace, order and public safety..

 137th Fighter-Interceptor Squadron F-94B (Note: Aircraft is Lockheed F-94B-1-LO Starfire, serial 50-856.)

 Although most Air National Guard units were called to active duty for the Korean War, the 137th retained the air defense mission.
 In 1951, its Thunderbolts were replaced by F-51H Mustangs, capable of extended flights over all of New York State.
 In November of 1951, Eastern Air Defense Force implemented a plan under which a "scramble line" was installed to the squadron that would permit the squadron to be mobilized and ordered into combat within four hours.
 The following year, the squadron became the 137th Fighter-Interceptor Squadron without a change in mission.

 In 1954, the Mustang was ending its service life and Air Defense Command (ADC) was re-equipping its fighter-interceptor squadrons with jet aircraft.
 The 137th received Lockheed F-94B Starfires, however the F-94 required a two-man aircrew a pilot and an observer to operate its radar equipment.
 The additional recruitment of guardsmen led to the units having a manning and capabilities problem.
 It was not until 1955 that a regular flow of graduates from the radar observer school began.
 (Note: This did not solve the problem, which persisted until the squadron converted to single seat F-86Hs in 1957.
 Adjutant General Report 1957, p.
 97.)
 In October 1954, the squadron began augmenting the Regular Air Force, maintaining a Starfire on alert from dawn to dusk daily.

 In 1956, the 107th Fighter-Interceptor Wing was reorganized and redesignated the 107th Air Defense Wing.
 In this reorganization, the 105th Fighter Group was established as the 137th's new headquarters.
-The group included the 137th as the group's operational squadron and included units to support the 137th (Note: these were the 105th Material Squadron, 105th Air Base Squadron, and the 105th USAF Dispensary.)
+The group included the 137th as the group's operational squadron and included units to support the 137th (Note: These were the 105th Materiel Squadron, 105th Air Base Squadron, and the 105th USAF Dispensary.)
 The North American F-86H Sabre replaced the F-94B Starfires in 1957.